APPLIED DESIGN, SKILLS AND TECHNOLOGIES

 The Elementary Woodshop has developed a workbook to encourage young students to think about what they like to do.
 Do they like to help in the kitchen at home?
 Do they like to take things apart and build them again?
 We want children to know that the things they think are fun or interesting can become rewarding careers.
 This workbook has been licensed exclusively by Industry Training Authority of BC (ITA) to provide BC educators with a free classroom resource.
 Download your free pdf copy from ITA at: Elementary-Trades-Career-Workbook

 Aboriginal Perspectives and Knowledge

-The relevance of embedding Aboriginal Perspectives and Knowledge into the curriculum is an important step that will affect every student in BC.
-How to present this information is a key question for many educators.
+The relevance of embedding Aboriginal Perspectives and Knowledge into the curriculum is an important step that affects all students, whether they attend public schools in larger communities or independent schools in remote communities.
+Creative and effective ways to present this information remains a challenge for many educators.